manjunath-mn/student-finance/DOCKER-README.md

-# Other ways of using Docker
+# Other ways of using Docker...
 These are helpful commands if running the application without Docker Compose.

 ## Build application image locally using Gradle